 In connection with providing us with technical management for our fleet, NMM and Thome currently receive crewing and technical management fees of approximately \$0.2 million per vessel per year in the aggregate, which fees are considered to be vessel operating expenses.
-The vessels which are under in-house technical management have the crewing function managed by one of our third party technical managers for a fee.
-Our technical and crew management agreements have terms through December 2017, and thereafter continue until terminated on at least three months' notice by either party, subject to certain exceptions.
-During 2017 we continued to expand our in-house technical management scope, transferring a further four vessels to in-house technical management.
-As at December 31, 2017, we directly managed eight of the vessels in our fleet, compared to four as at December 31, 2016.
-We expect to continue into 2018 with additional vessels being integrated into our in-house technical management.
+The vessels which are under in-house technical management have the crewing function managed by one of our third-party technical managers for a fee.
+Our technical and crew management agreements have terms through December 2021 and thereafter continue until terminated on at least three months' notice by either party, subject to certain exceptions.
+During 2018 we continued to expand our in-house technical management scope, transferring a further four vessels to in-house technical management.
+As of December 31, 2018, we directly managed twelve of the vessels in our fleet, compared to eight as of December 31, 2017.
+We expect to continue into 2019 with additional vessels being integrated into our in-house technical management.
 See "Item 4-Information on the Company-Business Overview-Technical Management of the Fleet."